 A mindful approach to colouring is a freer and more ‘spare of the moment’.

-• Pick a bunch of random colours to use
+- Pick a bunch of random colours to use

-• You don’t need to make it perfect or symmetrical
+- You don’t need to make it perfect or symmetrical

-• Allow your hand to move freely and fluidly
+- Allow your hand to move freely and fluidly

 Having a creative outlet like colouring and drawing has been a huge help with my own anxiety over the years.
 Colouring has been huge in recent years for adults especially.
 Many colouring books have been adopted by adults for use in easing stress and anxiety.
 The reason – because creative processes really help.

-5. Mindfully Watching Nature
+5. Mindfully watching nature

 Mindfully watching nature is great.
 How often do you go to the park and just watch the birds, or listen to the breeze?
 When you sink into your surroundings, you can get sucked into the present moment and your current environment.
-There’s a park near where I live which I like to go and feed the birds.
-There is a big lake there, and the birds all flock to the benches when they see people with foods or drinks.
+There’s a park near where I live where I like to go and feed the birds.
+There is a big lake there, and the birds all flock to the benches when they see people with food or drinks.
 There’s something truly calming about this experience for me.

 Being amongst the animals gets me thinking about what they might be saying to each other, and why they behave the way they do.
 Here’s how to perform this active mindfulness exercise;

-• Find a quiet spot in your local park or woods
+- Find a quiet spot in your local park or woods

-• Let yourself embrace the sounds of the wind in the trees
+- Let yourself embrace the sounds of the wind in the trees

-• Notice the birds and the sounds they make
+- Notice the birds and the sounds they make

-• Watch the leaves fall from the trees
+- Watch the leaves fall from the trees

-• Bring your awareness to the natural smells around you
+- Bring your awareness to the natural smells around you

-Mindfulness techniques can have a huge effect on lowering your anxiety.
+Mindfulness techniques can have a huge effect on lowering anxiety.
 As I always say, practising mindfulness is meant to be a regular thing.
 Just like you’d exercise your body to lose weight on a consistent basis, practising mindfulness needs to also be done regularly.
 Getting into a mindful way of thinking doesn’t need to be hard.
 At its heart, mindfulness is a very simple technique that can be done almost anywhere at any time.

 Give some time for yourself to get used to it and you’ll start feeling the benefits.

 If you’d like to learn more about mindfulness techniques for anxiety, be sure to check out my printable mindfulness worksheets.
-I designed and illustrated the 23 printable mindfulness worksheets to give you a fun beginner way into mindfulness.
+I designed and illustrated the 40 printable mindfulness worksheets to give you a fun beginner way into mindfulness.

 Join lots of others who are already benefiting from them here.